 Legal Requirements And Formalities

 Meeting legal requirements is vital when obtaining POA papers in Indiana.
 The principal must be at least 18 years old and mentally competent.
 The document requires the principal’s signature, which must be either notarized or witnessed by at least two individuals who aren’t the designated agent.
-While notarization adds a layer of validity, opting for witnessing is an alternative if not possible.
+While an online notary does add a layer of validity, opting for witnessing is an alternative if not possible.
 Verify that the POA document adheres to Indiana state laws by consulting a legal expert, minimizing the risk of future disputes.

 Benefits Of Having Power Of Attorney In Indiana